joshmu/periscope/README.md

 - **Search with Regex**: Use regex in your search query to find specific patterns in your codebase.
 - **Selected Text Search**: Highlight text in the editor and invoke `periscope.search` to have it automatically used as the initial query.
-- **Utilise rqQueryParams**: Create shortcuts for common ripgrep search queries via regex matching against your current query.
+- **Utilise `rgQueryParams`**: Create shortcuts for common ripgrep search queries via regex matching against your current query.
 This provides a way to map your query to ripgrep parameters via capture groups in the regex.

 ## Configuration